“It’s especially important to look after yourself

 Is there an association between menopause and healthy living?

-In Looking After Yourself the (Australian) Jean Hailes for Women’s Health (JH) note:
+In Looking After Yourself During menopause the (Australian) Jean Hailes for Women’s Health (JH) note:

-“During menopause, it’s important to look after yourself.
-Healthy lifestyle choices will help to improve physical and emotional symptoms at every stage of menopause”.2
+“It’s especially important to look after yourself around the time of menopause.
+Healthy lifestyle choices will help to improve physical and emotional symptoms”.2

 In the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause, first published online 10 June 2022, one of the recommendations is: